blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 ----------

 Normal mapping allows you to set a texture that represents finer shape detail.
 This does not modify geometry, only the incident angle for light.
-In Godot, only the red and green channels of normal maps are used for better compression and wider compatibility.
+In Blazium, only the red and green channels of normal maps are used for better compression and wider compatibility.